VLMEvalKit: An Open-Source Toolkit for Evaluating Large Multi-Modality Models: Benchmarks

 \subsection{Structuralized Content Understanding}

 \begin{itemize}[itemsep=1pt,topsep=0pt,parsep=0pt] \item \textbf{ChartQA}~\cite{masry2022chartqa}: a benchmark designed to assess question answering skills related to charts, with an emphasis on complex visual and logical reasoning.
 The dataset comprises 9,600 human-written questions and 23,100 machine-generated questions based on chart summaries.
 It challenges models to perform intricate reasoning that includes logical and arithmetic operations as well as to analyze visual chart features. \item \textbf{InfoVQA}~\cite{mathew2022infographicvqa}: a dataset aimed at enhancing the automatic understanding of infographic images through VQA.
 It includes a diverse collection of infographics paired with natural language questions and answers, focusing on the need for models to reason across document layouts, textual content, graphical elements, and data visualizations. \item \textbf{TableVQA-Bench}~\cite{kim2024tablevqa}: a benchmark created for visual question answering focused on table data.
 It integrates images and question-answer pairs that were not previously available in existing datasets.
 The benchmark consists of 1,500 QA pairs generated from text-formatted tables using a large language model (LLM). \item \textbf{SEEDBench2-Plus}~\cite{li2024seed}: a benchmark that includes 2,300 visual questions covering three categories (Charts, Maps, and Webs) and 63 fine-grained data types found in real-world scenarios.
-It is designed to evaluate the capabilities of multimodal large language models in understanding text-rich visual content. \end{itemize}
+It is designed to evaluate the capabilities of multimodal large language models in understanding text-rich visual content. \item \textbf{ChartMuseum}~\cite{tang2026chartmuseum}: a chart reasoning benchmark stress-testing the visual reasoning capabilities of large vision-language models on diverse chart types and complex multi-step questions. \item \textbf{ChartQAPro}~\cite{masry2025chartqapro}: an extended, more diverse, and more challenging successor to ChartQA, covering a wider distribution of chart families and a stricter evaluation protocol. \item \textbf{ChartX}~\cite{xia2025chartx}: a versatile chart benchmark accompanied by the ChartVLM foundation model, covering a wide spectrum of chart types and reasoning tasks. \end{itemize}